elugens/hello-javascript/docs/browser-related-questions/browser-document/dom-tree.md

 ---

-### What are the four main node types that are commonly used?
+### What are the four most regularly utilized node types?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The four main node types include document, element, text, and comment nodes.</div><br />
-  <div><strong>Technical Response:</strong> There are 12 node types.
-In practice we usually work with 4 of them.
-The four main node types include document, element, text, and comment nodes.
-The document node is the entry point into the DOM.
-The element nodes consist of the HTML-tags which are the tree building blocks.
-The comment node is used to place information, but it will not be shown, but JS can read it from the DOM.
+  <div><strong>Technical Response:</strong> There are 12 different types of nodes.
+We usually work with four of them in practice.
+The four major node types are document, element, text, and comment nodes.
+The document node is the DOM's starting point.
+The element nodes get made up of HTML tags, which we use as the tree's building blocks.
+The comment node gets used to place information, but it does not show, but JS can read it from the DOM.
   </div>
   </div>
 </details>